-Starbucks Manager Wins Millions in Discrimination Suit
+Starbucks to Cough Up More Millions After Viral Arrest of 2 Black Men, But Not to Who You Think...

 Ms. Phillips said in the suit that Starbucks, as part of its damage-control effort after the arrests, had sought to punish her and other white employees in and around Philadelphia even if they had not been involved in the events that led to the police being called.

 The video paired with the most recent police shootings and unlawful arrests of Black people was the perfect storm.
-Starbucks was under so much pressure, the company’s chief executive issued a public apology and had 8,000 stores close to train employees on racial bias, the report says.
+Starbucks was under so much pressure, the company’s chief executive issued a public apology and had 8,000 stores close to train employees on racial bias.